rondy/documentation-guidelines/README.md

   * Documenting object accessors.
   * How to come up with good title sentences.
   * Documenting method purpose.
   * I have never written any word of documentation.
 Where should I start from?
     * In a Rails application, consider documenting your helpers at first.

 ## Future topics

-* On documenting JavaScript code.
+* Tips for documenting JavaScript code.